 Procter & Gamble (PG) Gains As Market Dips: What You Should Know

-Investors might also notice recent changes to analyst estimates for PG.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for PG.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.26% higher.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.09% lower.
 PG is holding a Zacks Rank of #3 (Hold) right now.

-We can also see that PG currently has a PEG ratio of 3.52.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-PG's industry had an average PEG ratio of 4.04 as of yesterday's close.
+We can also see that PG currently has a PEG ratio of 3.4.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+PG's industry had an average PEG ratio of 3.73 as of yesterday's close.

 The Soap and Cleaning Materials industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 191, which puts it in the bottom 26% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 10, which puts it in the top 4% of all 250+ industries.

 Click to get this free report